OctopusDeploy/docs/docs/shared-content/upgrade/upgrade-octopus-backup-master-key.include.md

 ### Backup the Octopus Master Key

-The master key is used by Octopus Deploy to encrypt and decrypt sensitive values in the Octopus Deploy database.
-The master key cannot be recovered if it is not backed up.
+Octopus Deploy uses the master key to encrypt and decrypt sensitive values in the Octopus Deploy database.
+The master key is securely stored on the server, not in the database.
 If the VM hosting Octopus Deploy is somehow destroyed or deleted, the master key goes with it.
-In a pinch you can restore a backup of Octopus Deploy's database without a master key.
+In a pinch, you can restore a backup of Octopus Deploy's database without a master key.
 However, you will need to re-enter all sensitive information because that process has to clear out all that data.

-To view the master key you will need login permissions on the server hosting Octopus Deploy.
-Once logged in open up the Octopus Manager and click the view master key button on the left menu.
+To view the master key, you will need login permissions on the server hosting Octopus Deploy.
+Once logged in, open up the Octopus Manager and click the view master key button on the left menu.

 ![](/docs/shared-content/upgrade/images/view-master-key.png)